SimonMignon/SUOT-for-reference-based-image-restoration-and-synthesis/README.md

 Portions of the codebase were adapted from existing sources [2],[3] and [4] which have been modified to fit our semi-unbalanced formulation of optimal transport.
 We extend our gratitude to the original authors.

 ## Requirements
 To run the notebooks in this repository, you'll need Python along with several packages.
-While the code is likely compatible with other versions of these packages, it was developed and tested with the following configurations:
+While the code is likely compatible with other versions of these packages, it was developed and tested with the following principal configurations:

+- **WPP (gray images and color images), WPPNets (color images), PSinOT:**
+  - PyTorch: 1.9.0+cu111
-- Python 3.8+
+  - PyKeOps: 2.1.2

-- NumPy
+- **WPPNets (gray images):**
-- SciPy
+  - PyTorch: 1.10.0
-- Matplotlib
+  - PyKeOps: 1.5

 ## References
 - [1] Simon Mignon, Bruno Galerne, Moncef Hidane, Cécile Louchet, Julien Mille.
 Semi-Unbalanced Optimal Transport for Image Restoration and Synthesis.
 2024.